Zel-hub7/Zel-hub7/README.md

 <br />

 Hi, I'm Zelalem Yohannes, a passionate full-stack web developer and a freelance software engineer from Ethiopia.
-I pursued Computer Information Science at AAU (Addis Ababa University) and currently, I am advancing my skills through Microverse Remote Learning School.
+I pursued Computer Information Science at AAU (Addis Ababa University) and I am graduated from Microverse remote full-stack program.

 My enthusiasm for software development stems from envisioning ideas and bringing them to life with elegant interfaces.
 I place great emphasis on crafting exceptional user experiences, architecting robust systems, and maintaining high code quality in everything I create.